 Respect the Text

-Used correctly, designed beautifully words are as powerful as they ever were.
+Used correctly and designed beautifully, words are as powerful as they ever were.
 So when we seek to use less of them, it’s always in a desire to distill what is essential.
 We respect the text.